 I wonder if it’s not time to extend the same compassion to our LBGTQ brothers and sisters.
 I personally know people who considered divorcing their spouses because they were unhappy who also believe that homosexual marriage is an abomination.
 How can Christians extend grace to people who have done something God hates (Malachi 2:16), yet remain staunch in their resistance of same-sex partners entering into a commitment to love and care for each other exclusively?

 If we’re being honest, the Bible is puzzling.
 It’s mysterious.
 Its “facts” don’t always line up, and some of its ideas are underdeveloped.
 If you’re thinking to yourself, “that sounds human” you’d be correct.
 It does.
 That’s the point.
 As much as there have been arguments made about the perfection of scripture, it’s long past time we admit that it’s not perfect.
 Too many human hands have been on it for it to be perfect.
 The writers, editors, and translators were all human beings, and we the interpreters are also human beings.
 Our faith to believe that God inspired the writers of the Bible has to come from outside the Bible itself.
-Trusting its words in our modern context is also trusting that Constantine and the Council of Nicea totally nailed it.
+Trusting its words in our modern context is also trusting that the human beings who canonized it totally nailed it.

 You see, Christianity as are all world religions, is about faith.
 Faith isn’t knowing.
 Faith is faith.
 We believe some things.
 We don’t know why sometimes, we just do.
 Life often presents us with pieces of a puzzle, but not the whole thing.
 We piece it together as best we can, but sometimes there are large parts of the picture missing.
 That part we fill in is faith.
 It’s foolish to try and convince ourselves or others not to look at the pieces that are missing or worse, to try and act like there aren’t pieces missing at all.
 There are lots of things from the Bible that we as Christians don’t know, but we believe.
 That’s beautiful!
 That makes us fully alive and fully human because we aren’t using our energy trying to do God’s job of knowing everything.
 There are many things we don’t know, but we believe them.
 Believing and knowing are not always mutually exclusive, but they can be.
 (SELAH)